aiidateam/aiida-core/docs/source/howto/codes.rst

 *************************

 To run an external code with AiiDA, you will need to use an appropriate :ref:`calculation plugin <topics:plugins>`.
-Its job is to orchestrate the whole process that starts with transforming the input nodes to the input files that the code expects, then copy everything to the machine where the code is located (using a :ref:`transport plugin <how-to:codes:transport>`), run the actual code (using a :ref:`scheduler plugin <how-to:codes:scheduler>`), and finally get back the outputs and, optionally, parse them into queryable AiiDA nodes (using a :ref:`parser plugin <how-to:codes:parser>`).
+This plugin must contain the instructions necessary for the engine to be able to:

+1. Prepare the required input files inside of the folder in which the code will be executed
+2. Run the code with the correct set of command line parameters

-The following subsections will take you through the process of :ref:`creating the calculation plugin<how-to:codes:interfacing>` and its acompanying :ref:`parser<how-to:codes:parsing>`, and then using these to actually :ref:`run the code<how-to:codes:run>`.
+The following subsections will not only take you through the process of :ref:`creating the calculation plugin<how-to:codes:interfacing>` and then using these to actually :ref:`run the code<how-to:codes:run>`.
-Other supporting sections are also included.
+It will also show examples on how to implement tools that are commonly coupled with the running of a calculation, such as :ref:`the parsing of outputs<how-to:codes:parsing>`, :ref:`the communication with external machines<how-to:codes:transport>` and the interaction with its :ref:`scheduling software<how-to:codes:scheduler>`.

 Some general guidelines to keep in mind are: